futurewei-cloud/chogori-opengauss/BuildOpenGauss.md

 ```

-openGauss is running after the above script, then we could test with the demo database.
+openGauss is running after the above script.
+Then, we could test with the demo database.

 **Test gsql for openGauss**